MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/quality-fundamentals.md

 On the application's homepage, select **Stability and Fidelity** to explore how to improve hologram stability.

-The following key concepts will be explored:
+We'll explore the following key concepts:

 >[!div class = "checklist"]
 > * [Frame rate](#frame-rate).